-If your child is nervous about coming to the dentist or has dental anxiety, sedation dentistry from Dr. Alex at Kids Tooth Team may be just what you need to help them get the care they need.
-We offer gentle care for patients in Buda, Kyle, or Manchaca, so contact us to learn more about your child’s sedation options and schedule an appointment today.
+If your child is nervous about coming to the dentist or has dental anxiety, sedation dentistry at Kids Tooth Team may be just what you need to help them get the care they need.
+We offer gentle care for patients in Buda, Kyle and South Austin, so contact us to learn more about your child’s sedation options and schedule an appointment today.

 Laughing gas is the most common method of sedation for kids.
 Your child will wear a nose mask, and breathe in a mixture of laughing gas and oxygen.
 They will feel “floaty,” and disconnected from what’s happening around them.
 This gas helps to minimize anxiety, fear, and discomfort, and also helps to minimize a child’s strong gag reflex.

 Laughing gas rarely causes side effects which are minor if they do occur (minor headache, dizziness, or upset stomach).
 Your child will be given 100% oxygen at the end of the appointment to “flush” the laughing gas out of their system so that they can resume normal activities almost immediately after the appointment.

 Oral sedation is a safe and effective technique that uses a liquid sedative that your child will take 15-30 minutes before their appointment once they are at the office.
 Our team has experience using many different types of oral sedation medicines and will tailor the sedation medicine to your child and their needs.
 After it takes effect, they will feel groggy and sleepy.
 They may fall asleep during their treatment, and it is normal for them to not remember most of the appointment or being at the dentist’s office.
 However, they still can be woken up and are responsive to commands.